Pasgaard/Xperior-Sandbox/Tutorials/Experior Plugin/README.md

 1. The Plucing basics
 2. Extend the Plugin with GUI Buttons
-3.
+3. Internal Communication example

 ## The Plugin basics

+* Requirement: A new The Experior Plugin Template.
+* Prerequisites: Creation of a new Visual Studio project based on this template.

 The class **DiscreteEventTrainingPlugin** will be instantiated by Experior during starting process.
-Here an example of the default content from the template.
+Here below is an example of the default content from the template.
 The plugin holds a static embedded resource and a Logo to be displayed in the GUI.

 ```csharp